v12technology/fluxtion/docs/index.md

 # Introduction to Fluxtion
 Welcome to Fluxtion, and thanks for coming, hope you enjoy exploring :)

-Fluxtion is a java utility that builds embeddable, reactive complex event processors for data in motion streaming applications.
+Fluxtion is a java library utility that builds embeddable, reactive complex event processors for data in motion streaming applications.
 Suitable use cases include:

 - **Real-time applications** processing multiple event streams